mmalenta/docker_tutorial/README.md

     installation from [Section 0](#0-logistics)), you will not see any information about Docker trying to download the image.

-    You could also separate the `docker container run ...` command above into two instructions
+    You could also separate the `docker container run ...` command above into two instructions:
     ```docker
     $ docker image pull hello-world
     $ docker container run hello-world